Facebook Pixel Code

 Impact on Credit Score

 Settling a debt for less than what you owe can significantly impact your credit score.
-When a debt is settled, it's marked as "settled" rather than "paid in full" on your credit report.
-This can stay on your report for up to seven years, potentially lowering your credit score and affecting your ability to obtain new credit.
+However, it's important to note that the actual process of settling your debt is not what causes the negative impact, the lateness and delinquent payments is what negatively impacts your credit.
+Although when a debt is settled, it can be marked as "settled" rather than "paid in full" on your credit report, this isn't where the negative impact comes from.
+Those notations can stay on your report for up to seven years, but they won't actually lower your credit score.

 Tax Implications

 When a portion of your debt is forgiven, it may be considered taxable income by the IRS.
-For example, if you settle a $10,000 debt for $6,000, the $4,000 forgiven could be taxed as income.
+If you have a principal savings of $600 or more, your creditor has a right to send you a 1099-C for amount forgiven.
+For example, if you settle a $10,000 debt for $6,000, the $4,000 forgiven could be taxed as income in the 1099.
 This unexpected tax bill can catch many off guard.
+However, you will only receive it after the account is settled and it's also possible you don't receive them at all.

 Fees and Costs

-Working with a debt settlement company often involves fees, which can range from 15% to 25% of the settled debt amount.
+Working with a debt settlement company often involves fees, which can range from 15% to 30%+ of the settled debt amount.
 These fees can add up, reducing the overall savings from the settlement.
 Additionally, some companies may charge upfront fees, which are risky and should be avoided.
+If a company is charging upfront fees, you should stay far far away!

 No Guarantee of Success

 There's no assurance that creditors will agree to settle your debt.
-They might refuse to negotiate or demand a higher payment than you can afford.
+They might refuse to negotiate or demand a higher payment than you can afford but more often than not they will settle because it's a mutually beneficial situation for both parties.
 Even if a settlement is reached, the terms may not be as favorable as anticipated.
+However, they would still often rather receive something instead of nothing.

 While credit card debt settlement can offer a way out of overwhelming debt, it's important to understand these cons and weigh them carefully against the potential benefits.
-It's not a one-size-fits-all solution and may not be the best choice for everyone.
+It's not a one-size-fits-all solution and may not be the best choice for everyone's financial situation.

 Best Practices for Credit Card Debt Settlement